 Women's basketball vs. Illinois

 Mike Jenkins joined the Tiger Strength & Conditioning staff in July of 2008.
-He is responsible for the strength and conditioning training of the volleyball, women's basketball, softball, tennis, golf and women's soccer programs.
+He is responsible for the strength and conditioning training of the Memphis women's basketball team.

-Jenkins is no stranger to Memphis, having spent the past three seasons as an athletic trainer/strength coach at D1SportsTraining in Cordova.
+Jenkins is no stranger to Memphis, having spent three years as an athletic trainer/strength coach at D1SportsTraining in Cordova.
 There, he was responsible for the day-to-day operations of the facility and for facilitating the D1 training programs and techniques, managing facility personnel and directing special events and marketing.

 A 1990 graduate of Texas A&M, Jenkins worked as a graduate assistant and then a restricted earning assistant in the Aggies strength and conditioning department from 1990-1994.
 He then served as the head strength coach at Weber State University from 1994-1998, where he implemented the speed and strength programs for WSU's 13 sports programs.